God. Kids. Soccer. In that order.

 It’s encouraging to see a club do a lot of extra things behind the scene, to give the players the best experience possible.
 As Girls DOC, I'm excited to share my love for the game with these future stars!

-I’ve been working with children since age 15, from the field, to the pool, to the classroom and beyond.
+I’ve been working with children since age 15; from the field, to the pool, to the classroom and beyond, young people have always been a part of my life.
 I coached my first soccer team at age 16 and discovered a passion.
 Years later, I’m still going.
-When I’m not coaching, I can be found playing Spikeball, watching my goldfish or taking a long midday nap.
+When I’m not coaching, I can be found playing sports, watching my goldfish or taking a long midday nap.

 Hi, I'm Cameron Vela, I am 22 years old and I grew up in Grand Rapids.
 I began playing the beautiful game at the age of 5 and haven't stopped since.
 I attended high school at Forest Hills Northern and captained the team my Senior year.
 I’m pursuing an International Business and Spanish double major from Aquinas College.
 I was a 3 year player at Aquinas.
 I love working with kids and teaching them the game that provided me with so much joy and freedom growing up.
 I love helping the development of kids in the club, not only with soccer, but their development as a human's.
 Very excited to return for my 4th year with this great club!